adjust/android_sdk/README.md

 ## Summary

 This is the Android SDK of adjust™.
-You can read more about adjust™ at adjust.com.
+You can read more about adjust™ at [adjust.com].

+If your app is an app which uses web views you would like to use adjust tracking from Javascript code, please consult our [Android web views SDK guide][android-web-views-guide].

 ## Example app

 There is an example app inside the [`example` directory][example].
 You can open the Android project to see an example on how the adjust SDK can be integrated.

 ## Basic Installation

 These are the minimal steps required to integrate the adjust SDK into your Android project.
 We are going to assume that you use Android Studio for your Android development and target an Android API level 9 (Gingerbread) or later.

 If you're using the [Maven Repository][maven] you can start with [step 3](#step3).

 ### 1. Get the SDK

 Download the latest version from our [releases page][releases].
 Extract the archive in a folder of your choice.

 ### 2. Create the Adjust project